2001: A Space Odyssey: Influence

 In July 2020, a silver space suit was sold at auction in Los Angeles for $370,000, exceeding its estimate of $200,000–300,000.
 Four layers of paint indicate it was used in multiple scenes, including the Clavius Moon base sequence.
-The helmet had been painted green at one stage, leading to a belief that it may have been worn during the scene where Dave Bowman disconnects HAL 9000.
+The helmet had been painted green at one stage, leading to a belief that it may have been worn during the scene where Bowman disconnects HAL 9000.

-Stanley Kubrick introduced Arthur C. Clarke to the book The Hero with a Thousand Faces by Joseph Campbell during the writing of 2001: A Space Odyssey.
+Stanley Kubrick introduced Arthur C. Clarke to Joseph Campbell's 1949 book The Hero with a Thousand Faces during the writing of 2001: A Space Odyssey.
 There are allegorical archetypal patterns of the "hero's journey" in this film.
-Arthur C. Clarke called Joseph Campbell's book "very stimulating" in his diary entry.
+Clarke called Campbell's book "very stimulating" in a diary entry.

 Home media

-The film has been released in several forms:
+The film has been released in numerous forms: